ks4049/Winifier/README.md

   ```
   python3 Winifier.py "train" "__data__/trainingV2.txt" 11110 "multinomial" "cross_validation" 10
   ```
+  ### Model Files are generated after each train command runs in the __model__/generated directory.

   #### Commands to custom test with a dataFile and modelFile:
-  ## This is under development, currently we have the option only to train and evaluate at run time!
+  #### This is under development, currently we have the option only to train and evaluate at run time!
 We plan to deliver this option through the next checkpoint
   ```
   <python3 Winifier.py "test" "filePath" datasetLimit "modelFilePath">
   ```